-To download free release notes, installation documentation, white papers, or other collateral, please visit the Oracle Technology Network (OTN).
-You must register online before using OTN; registration is free and can be done at the following Web site:
+To download free release notes, installation documentation, white papers, or other collateral, visit the Oracle Technology Network (OTN).
+If you are not already a registered Oracle user on OTN, then you must register online; registration is free.
+Complete registration at the following Web site: